 These Carter G. Woodson quotes will remind you how important it is to know black history.

-He believed strongly that African-Americans should know their history in order to participate intelligently in current affairs.
+He believed strongly that African-Americans should know their history to participate intelligently in current affairs.

-Woodson was one of the first scholars to study African-American history and spent the majority of his life educating people on the subject.
+Woodson was one of the first scholars to study African-American history and spent most of his life educating people on the subject.

 Woodson is known as the “father of black history.”